MoonPy-Eng/AI-Product-Manager/README.md

 Run locally:

-Download the [your-html-file-name].html file (the one containing the interactive comparison code).
+Download the LlamaIndex vs LangChain.html file (the one containing the interactive comparison code).

 Open this HTML file directly in any modern web browser (like Chrome, Firefox, Safari, Edge).